ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

-But yeah, EuropePMC gets a lot of full-text XML files from PubMed Central, something around 7 million at the moment.
+Europe PMC gets a lot of full-text XML files from PubMed Central.
 I'd love to see ROR IDs captured in those full-text documents, because then we can reliably start pulling them out.
-Both of these sort of initiatives I've described are kind of one-off jobs in which we were sort of manually adding a ROR ID to something that already existed.
-I'd really love to see these pipelines just automatically pulling these things in.
+Both of these sorts of initiatives I've described are one-off tasks in which we were manually adding a ROR ID to something that already existed.
+I'd really love to see these pipelines automatically pulling these PIDs in.
 But it relies on the publisher or the funder to do the work.
 Because it is work, adding these ROR IDs to your system.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French